 Unsecured term loans are those which you do not need any collateral to get them.
 On the other hand, secured term loans are those which the lender will require you to put down an asset such as unpaid client invoices as a pledge against the funds you receive.

 Aside from broad classifications, depending on whether you pledge any assets for a term loan, you can also classify them according to the term.
+Let’s take a closer look at the term loan definition and the different types of term loans that are available.
+The three types of term loans that we’ll look at are short term loans, medium term loans, and long term loans.

 1. Short Term Loans